kingston85/brightwood-hsms/README.md

   downloadable template is provided), with a validation preview that flags any row referencing a class/section that doesn't exist before you commit.
-- **ID Cards & Printable Reports** — generate a printable grid of student ID cards (photo-style initials avatar, name, class/section, admission no.) for the current filtered list, or print a clean class-list report; both reuse the same print-friendly styling as report cards and timetables.
+- **ID Cards & Printable Reports** — generate a printable grid of student ID cards (photo-style initials avatar, name, class/section, admission no., and a scannable QR code) for the current filtered list, or print a clean class-list report; both reuse the same print-friendly styling as report cards and timetables.
+- **QR Codes for Attendance & Library** — every student ID card and library book label carries a QR code; the **QR Scanner** page (camera-based, with a manual-lookup and USB-scanner-gun fallback for devices without a webcam) scans a student's card to mark them present in one tap, or a book label to check it in/out — see "QR Codes" below.
+- **Language (English/French scaffold)** — a switcher on the login screen and sidebar translates the app's always-on-screen chrome (nav, login, page titles); a starting point for full translation, not complete coverage — see "Language" below.
 - **Online Fee Payment** — students/parents can pay an invoice two ways:
   **Mobile Money (Orange Money / MTN MoMo) or Bank Transfer**, where they submit a reference number after sending the money and an admin verifies